 And look, I get it.
 The United States is a much bigger country than Finland.
 We can’t realistically provide the same level of social services and support that some countries in Europe do.
 It’s fiscally impossible.

 But still.
 We can do better.
-And I say that with certainty because I, as a foreigner, should not be able to walk into a private facility in Europe, get treated the same day, pay out of pocket and still walk away with more money in my pocket than if I had used my corporate insurance plan in my home country.
+And I say that with certainty because I, as a foreigner, should not be able to walk into a private facility in Europe, get treated the same day, pay out of pocket and still walk away with more money in my wallet than if I had used my corporate insurance plan in my home country.

 Make no mistake, this isn’t my left-leaning self making a thinly-veiled political statement.
 Regardless of where you fall on the debate about healthcare health insurance, everyone should be able to agree on this much: our system shouldn’t make an outrageous profit off people being sick.